nesi/nesi-wordlist/README.md

+A wordlist for use across various projects.

 ## How to use.

-The `dictionary.yaml` informs three different things.
+The yaml files in `dic/` inform three different things (at present)

 ### Spellcheck
  - All words listed will be included in spellcheck unless `spellcheck: false`.